ryogrid/todo-app-with-local-llm/README.md

 3. Click "Delete" to remove individual todos
 4. Use filter buttons to view all, active, or completed todos
 5. Click "Clear completed" to remove all finished todos
-6. Click on any todo text to edit it
+6. Use the search bar to find specific todos by text or category
+7. Toggle between light and dark themes using the theme button
+8. Click "Show Stats" to display task statistics and breakdowns
-7. All data is automatically saved to your browser's localStorage
+9. All data is automatically saved to your browser's localStorage

 ## Implementation Overview